astral-sh/ruff/crates/ruff_server/docs/MIGRATION.md

 }
 ```

-These can be migrated to the new language server like so:
+After enabling the native server, you can migrate your settings like so:

 ```json
 {